NebulousLabs/Sia/Consensus.md

 fields will be empty.
 The required target for the next block shall be [0, 0, 0, 8, 0...], where each value is a byte.

-The genesis block does not need to meet a particular target, and indeed it does not.
+The genesis block does not need to meet a particular target.